mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_non_blocking.md

 Initialise the send to process 1
 Work for 6 seconds
-  Every 1ms, probe process 1 and communicate if necessary Send the second batch of data to process 1
+  Every 1ms, probe process 1 and communicate if necessary Initialise the second send to process 1
+Wait for process 1 to receive the data
 ```

 ** Process 1**